USC/UCLA Center on Biodemography and Population Health (CBPH)

-The USC/UCLA Center on Biodemography and Population Health (CBPH) is one of 14 centers in the Demography and Economics of Aging Centers Program and has been sponsored by the National Institute on Aging (NIA) as a joint center combining epidemiological and demographic expertise for over 15 years.
-The overarching goal of the Center is to enhance understanding of biological and other processes that contribute to population health at older ages and thereby contribute to more effective program and policy efforts to improve health and reduce health disparities.
+The USC/UCLA Center on Biodemography and Population Health (CBPH) is one of 16 centers in the Demography and Economics of Aging Centers Program and has been sponsored by the National Institute on Aging (NIA) as a joint center combining epidemiological and demographic expertise for over 15 years.
+The overarching goal of the Center is to enhance understanding of biological processes that contribute to population health at older ages and drive health disparities among disadvantaged sub-populations.
 The Center represents a unique and highly successful collaboration between the Davis School of Gerontology at the University of Southern California (USC) and the Multicampus Program in Geriatric Medicine and Gerontology in the Geffen School of Medicine at the University of California at Los Angeles (UCLA), each of which focuses on research and teaching on aging.
 Since its inception in 1999, the CBPH has leveraged the unique combination of demographic and epidemiological expertise of the Center directors, along with the interdisciplinary expertise of Center faculty affiliates, to become a leader in the development of the field of biodemography.
-The Center is at the forefront of efforts to promote theory-based integration of biological measurement into population-based studies and on-going development and validation of biological measurement protocols.
+The Center is at the forefront of integrating innovative biological measurement into population-based studies through theory-driven approaches, and it remains deeply committed to the ongoing development and validation of biological measurement protocols.

 For more information, please visit the USC/UCLA CBPH website.